 The Organization is a licensed affiliate of and accredited by Cancer Support Community Inc. The national organization defines the roles and expectations for each affiliate.
 As a member, the Organization follows the guidelines and adheres to the policies of the national organization.
-They also pay annual dues to the national organization which were \$7,500, for the years ended December 31, 2019 and 2018.
+They also pay annual dues to the national organization which were \$8,546 and \$7,500, for the years ended December 31, 2020 and 2019, respectively.